-Eleven states tax ancillary service providers.
-Connecticut collects 6% of gross receipts of ambulatory surgical centers.
-Florida charges 1% of net operating revenues of ambulatory surgical centers, clinical laboratories, and diagnostic imaging centers.
+Nine states tax ancillary service providers.
 Louisiana charges a medical service transportation providers' fee of up to \$7.50 per trip.
-Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
+Minnesota imposes a health-care tax of 1.6% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
 The Missouri Department of Social Services sets rates of up to 6% of gross receipts (which may be graduated) for ambulatory services.
 New Jersey imposes a tax on ambulatory-care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
 North Carolina charges \$75 per operating room for ambulatory surgical facilities.
-In Tennessee, the agency administering Medicaid (TennCare) sets rates for ambulance companies, based on the amount the state needs to fund ambulance transportation for Medicaid patients.
+In Tennessee, the agency administering Medicaid (TennCare) sets rates for ambulance companies to collect the lesser of (1) \$20 per transport or (2) an amount per transport that equals 6% of statewide net operating revenues collected by ambulance providers.
 Vermont charges 3.63% of net patient revenues of ambulance agencies.
 West Virginia imposes a tax on gross receipts of 5.0% on independent laboratory and X-ray services, and 1.75% on ambulatory service centers.
 Wisconsin's Department of Health Services sets rates for ambulatory service centers, subject to federal limits.

-Six states tax community- and home-care services.
+Four states tax community- and home-care services.
 Kentucky charges 2% of gross revenue of home health-care services and up to 4% of gross revenue of community mental health services.
-Maine imposes a tax of 6% on the value of community support services for people with mental health diagnoses, intellectual disabilities, or autism, and home support services.
 Missouri's Department of Social Services sets a rate for in-home services, up to 6.5% of gross receipts.
 New York charges 6% of gross receipts of residential health-care facilities.
 North Carolina charges \$12.50 per bed annually for continuing-care retirement communities that have nursing home beds or adult-care home beds.
-Vermont imposes a tax of 4.25% of net patient revenues on home health agencies.

 Five states tax pharmacy services.
 Three of them collect fixed amounts per prescription (10¢ in Alabama, Louisiana, and Vermont).
-Minnesota collects 2% of the charge for each prescription.
-Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services up to 5% (now 1.82%).
+Minnesota collects 1.6% of the charge for each prescription.
+Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services up to 5% (now 0.37%).

-Five states tax psychiatric services.
+Three states tax psychiatric services.
 Kentucky charges up to 5.5% of gross revenue for psychiatric residential treatment.
 Mississippi collects from psychiatric residential treatment facilities rates up to the maximum allowed under federal law.
 Vermont imposes a tax of 4.21% of net patient revenues for mental hospitals and psychiatric-care facilities.
-West Virginia collects 1.75% of gross receipts from providing psychological services.
-Washington charges up to \$70 per non-Medicare inpatient-day.

-Minnesota and West Virginia charge 2% of gross revenue from physicians' services.
+Minnesota charges 1.6% of gross revenue from physicians' services.

 Connecticut charges 1.5% of net direct subscriber charges by health-care centers.
-Maine collects 6% of charges at private, nonmedical institutions.
-As mentioned above, Maryland imposes an annual assessment on all medical practitioners (not including pharmacists), and on self-insured health-care groups based on the ratio of their premiums to total earned premiums of all payers in the state.
+Maryland imposes an annual assessment on all medical practitioners other than pharmacists, and on self-insured health-care groups (including HMOs as mentioned above) based on the ratio of their premiums to total earned premiums of all payers in the state.
 The total may not exceed \$16 million per fiscal year.
 Vermont imposes a nursing-home transferor tax of 8% of the selling price.